A Financial Education for Kids… Asset or Liability?

 Raw honey has many benefits that you would be hard pressed to find with heavily processed honey.
 However, a downside with raw honey is that, over time, it can candy, or begin to solidify.
 This occurs especially when the room temperature drops, such as during winter.

 Flynn’s honey that had been waiting to be sold began to candy in the honey pots.
-People don’t generally want to buy honey that has hardened, which is why commercial honey producers often process honey using heat to reduce crystallisation.
+People do not generally want to buy honey that has hardened, which is why commercial honey producers often process honey using heat to reduce crystallisation.

 Luckily, this problem only happened to the last remaining pots that had been waiting for sale.
 He brought these home, opened them up, scraped the honey into a pot and heated it back to 50 degrees Celsius.
 This liquefied the honey again, and he returned it to the pots.
 We bought those last pots for our family.